thingdeux/bias-exposed/README.md

 # Bias.Exposed #

-A website that will take a look at the way news networks separately report top headlines.
+A web app that will analyze the way news networks separately report top headlines.

 #### Tech ####
 * Django